Search in the dictionary

 The J.-M.G.
 Le Clézio Dictionary: Academic Panel

-Academic Advisor: Adina BALINT is Associate Professor at the University of Winnipeg, Canada.
+Academic Advisor: Adina BALINT is Professor at the University of Winnipeg, Canada.
 Her research focuses on twentieth and twenty-first century literature, mainly on the poetics of creation, self-other relations, and transculturalism.
 Her recent publications include Le Processus de création dans l’oeuvre de J.M.
 G. Le Clézio (Rodopi/Brill, 2016) and several articles on the works of Le Clézio.
 She co-edited with Isa Van Acker Les Cahiers J.M.G.
 Le Clézio no. 7, (« Les goût des langues, les langues à l’œuvre », 2014).
 In 2021, she became the coordinator of the online J.-M.G.
 Le Clézio Dictionary.

 Previous Academic Advisors: